Son of Beast: Operation

+Son of Beast officially opened to the public on April 28, 2000.
+The sign at the ride's entrance featured a large wooden crate covered with chains, rope, and metal straps, resembling the one on display during the public reveal in 1999.
+The front was ripped open with the name "Son of Beast" centered on the inside.

-Kings Island filed a lawsuit in November 2000 against three companies involved in the design and manufacture of the roller coaster, claiming defects that delayed the initial opening and resulted in multiple closures.
+The day after the ride opened, officials discovered defects in a 15 ft section of track.
+Son of Beast closed soon afterward, undergoing three weeks of repairs.
+It reopened on May 26, 2000, although heavy rains delayed the reopening by nearly six hours.
+The park ultimately had to make several design corrections during Son of Beast's inaugural year.
+Kings Island filed a lawsuit in November 2000 against the three companies involved in the design and manufacture of the roller coaster, claiming defects that delayed the initial opening and resulted in multiple closures.
 In 2005, a federal court ruled that the Roller Coaster Company of Ohio's insurer, Admiral Insurance, had to pay Kings Island $20 million in damages in relation to the lawsuit.
 However, the ruling was overturned by an appeals court in 2008.

-The trains were shortened to five cars before the 2006 season.
-The ride experienced its first major incident on July 9, 2006, during which 27 passengers were sent to the hospital following a derailment.
-The ride was closed for the remainder of the 2006 season while Kings Island replaced the Premier trains with lighter models.
-Two trains designed by Gerstlauer from the demolished Hurricane: Category 5 coaster at the Myrtle Beach Pavilion were purchased by Kings Island to serve as lighter replacements for the original Son of Beast trains.
-The lighter trains were used to reduce the overall load on the wooden structure.
+The ride experienced its first major incident on July 9, 2006, during which a train passed over a structural track failure that severely jolted riders.
+Son of Beast closed for the remainder of the 2006 season while repairs were made, and Kings Island decided to replace the original trains with lighter models.
+The three original trains were designed by Premier Rides, each consisting of six cars for a total capacity of 36.
+Kings Island purchased two Gerstlauer-designed trains from the demolished Hurricane: Category 5 coaster at the Myrtle Beach Pavilion to serve as lighter replacements.
+The lighter trains were shorter, each consisting of six cars that held 24 riders, and were used to reduce the overall load on the wooden structure.

 To help the lighter trains complete the circuit, the loop was removed in January 2007 and recycled for scrap.
-The park claimed that the changes helped make the ride more comfortable.
-Son of Beast reopened on July 4, 2007.
+The park claimed that the changes helped make the ride more comfortable, and Son of Beast eventually reopened on July 4, 2007.
 Despite the loss of the vertical loop, the coaster continued to hold the record as tallest and fastest wooden roller coaster in the world.